National Reference Laboratory for Fish, Crustacean and Mollusc Pathology

-OIE Reference Laboratory for Viral Encephalopathy and Retinopathy of Marine Fish
+WOAH Reference Laboratory for Viral Encephalopathy and Retinopathy of Marine Fish

-- Laboratory for Fish Diseases
+• NRL for Fish Diseases

-- Laboratory for Bivalve Mollusc Diseases
+• NRL for Mollusc Diseases

-- Laboratory for Crustacean Diseases
+• NRL for Crustacean Diseases

-In addition, the laboratory for epidemiological studies of aquatic organisms was set up in 2012 to integrate and support the three reference laboratories for fish, crustaceans and molluscs.
+The laboratory for epidemiological studies of aquatic organisms was set up in 2012 to integrate and support the three reference laboratories for fish, crustaceans and molluscs.

 An experimental aquarium authorized by the Ministry of Health has been established at the NRL, formed by independent tanks of various sizes for conducting experimental infection trials in both freshwater and seawater fish.